jeroenvanriel/sumo-web3d/notes.md

 ## Offline running of recorded simulation
 Currently, we start SUMO even if we are playing a prerecorded simulation and we use `traci.simulation.getCurrentTime()` while creating the snapshot.
 This is not necessary, because the timing is already handled in the Python script itself.

+## Traffic light exporting

+However, SUMO supports several modes of actuated traffic lights, as described in [Traffic Lights](https://sumo.dlr.de/docs/Simulation/Output/FCDOutput.html).

+When controlling the traffic lights via Traci, we could keep track of the states ourselves in a separate XML file.

+# Visualization

+The default SUMO config files support polygons and points of interest (POIs), see [Shapes](https://sumo.dlr.de/docs/Simulation/Shapes.html).
+Simply [using the netedit tool](https://sumo.dlr.de/docs/Netedit/elementsShape.html) allows one to draw polygons that represent buildings or lakes, for example.
+It is also possible to import these features from external sources such as OpenStreetMap.